oguzbilgic/oguzbilgic.github.com/_posts/2020-12-09-the-future-i-believe-in.md

 be able to work for an international company that can afford a much higher pay.

-On the other hand, the money that is earned will stay and will circulate the local economies if that remote worker orders food or pays for rent.
+On the other hand, the money that is earned will stay and will circulate the local economies when that remote worker orders food or pays for rent.

 Overall, remote work offers better opportunity for everyone regardless of their location.

+On the other hand, I think immigration will be less of a discussion especially in the U.S. politics and many other countries, which wasn't the case for last 10-20 years.

+The remote work itself is already happening, but the main question is the second wave of this change.

+Remote education or distance learning is inevitable result of this as well.
+If they will never go to an office, why would students ever go to classrooms anyways.

+With our current education system, social education is part of learning which both happens in a school, but with distance learning I believe that social life of students and their learning will happen separately.